tinglesoftware/dependabot-azure-devops/README.md

 3. Jobs run duration is capped at 1 hour (`activeDeadlineSeconds: 3600`).
 This should be enough time.
 4. Labels can be used to find cronjobs created.
 5. Annotations can be used to store extra data for comparison but not searching/finding e.g. package ecosystem.

-## Hosted version

-The hosted version ([source code](https://github.com/tinglesoftware/zote)) for Azure DevOps work almost similar to the native version of dependabot on GitHub, hosted in your own Kubernetes cluster.
-It supports:

-1. Pulling configuration from a file located at `.github/dependabot.yml`.
-2. Adding/updating the file, triggers a run.
-3. Extra credentials for private registries, feeds and package repositories.
-4. Hosted on Kubernetes; easier compared to using Azure build agents.
-5. Auto resolving of merge conflicts using webhooks.
-6. Viewing the most recent runs for each repository, project and organization configured.

 ### Acknowledgements